ctb/2023-equitable-efficient/docs/formal-meetings.md

 of participants than other meetings, including both senior-level participants and individuals who are staffing them.

+### Laying the groundwork - structural items

+* Review administrative plans for note taking, IT issues, agenda preparation, and email communications
+* Describe / detail norms for group, including promoting inclusivity and openness, manage productive disagreement, and bringing together diversity of ideas.
+* Determine if final consensus is needed and in what areas.
+Deciding if the final deliverable(s) can present or accommodate different approaches and recommendations or need to present one unified decision/path.
+* Decide if an additional governance structure/process is necessary (this might be helpful if the group is very large, or includes multiple institutions, for example
+* Establish a meeting schedule

+### Pre-meeting checklist

+* Send around agenda document in advance, defining roles and read-aheads.
+* Designate note-taker(s)
+* Share action points and notes from the previous meeting
+* Designate speakers/coordinators for each section of the agenda
+* Formulate guiding questions for discussions to keep the conversation flowing

+### In-meeting items

+* Document attendance
+* Review the formal charge for the committee from leadership, including deliverables and processes
+* Review processes in meetings with respect to inclusivity/openness, disagreement, bringing together a diversity of ideas
+* Document discussion, ideas, and action points.

+### Post-meeting items

+## Appendix Below Here

 ## Facilitator Considerations

 ### Pre-meeting